CactuseSecurity/firewall-orchestrator/documentation/developer-docs/visual-studio-code.md

     git clone

 ## Add upstream cactus repo
-(from vscode 1.49 can now also be done in vscode UI)
+(starting with vscode 1.49 this can now also be done in vscode UI)

 change into the workspace directory on command line and run